MegPhapha/EduDisruption-Index/PROPOSAL.md

 **Source-agnostic boundary.** The pipeline accepts any conflict-event source providing `(admin2_name, date, fatalities)` rows, any school registry providing `(admin2_name, status)` rows, and any population source providing `(admin2_name, count)` rows.
 Mali demonstrates the approach on three OCHA/HDX-resident open datasets; a Yemen or DRC instantiation would swap inputs but reuse the entire processing chain.

-**Data-coverage flagging as the portability mechanism.** The harder-to-port assumption isn't the data sources — it's that data quality varies.
+**Data-coverage flagging as the portability mechanism.** The harder-to-port assumption isn't the data sources, it's that data quality varies.
 A country with strong school records and a sparse conflict reporting environment (or vice versa) will produce a different mix of tiers but the same actionable structure: Critical (act on multi-signal with reliable data), High / Medium / Low (graded by EDI with reliable coverage), Data-Limited (verify with field teams), Conflict-only watch (signal severe enough to act on a single dimension).
 The same output template serves wildly different country contexts without bespoke methodology per country.

-**Scaling to changing conflict dynamics.** Because the index is recomputed from raw inputs each run, escalation in any cercle automatically moves it up the rankings — there is no static tier list to maintain.
+**Scaling to changing conflict dynamics.** Because the index is recomputed from raw inputs each run, escalation in any cercle automatically moves it up the rankings.
+There is no static tier list to maintain.
 The sensitivity check (2020–2024 vs 2022–2024) demonstrates that the four-cercle core of Mali's Critical Tier (Ménaka, Tombouctou, Bourem, Bankass) is stable across time windows; the fifth slot is sensitive to the window choice — useful intelligence for field teams, not a methodology weakness.

 ---